 This can include topics around intimacy, finding middle ground through conflicting points of view, and exploring ways to best support one another through difficult challenges so that each person understand the other(s) in a deeper way, feel more seen, emotionally held, and aligned with one another, all while nurturing growing connection.

-What should I expect in a typical session?
+What should I expect in a typical Relationship Counselling session?

 Throughout the counselling process, your therapist will act as a facilitator, sometimes interrupting harmful dynamics from playing out and encouraging alternative ways of relating to show up.
 This helps to create a safer and more supportive environment for open communication while pointing out dynamics that they see in session as you engage with each other.